-Professor Aubrey Manning is recognised as one of the country’s leading authorities on animal behaviour.
+Professor Aubrey Manning was recognised as one of the country’s leading authorities on animal behaviour.

-He is a familiar face around the Ashworth Laboratories - and beyond, having presented numerous BBC television and radio programmes on natural history.
-He is also co-author of the popular text An Introduction to Animal Behaviour - now in its fifth edition.
+A familiar face around the Ashworth Laboratories and beyond, he presented numerous BBC television and radio programmes on natural history.
+He also co-authored the popular text An Introduction to Animal Behaviour - now in its fifth edition.

 Professor Manning began his scientific education with a degree in Zoology at University College London, before completing a doctorate in animal behaviour at Oxford University supervised by the legendary Niko Tinbergen.

-In 1956, following two years in National Service, he was offered a position as an Assistant Lecturer at the University of Edinburgh and - having fallen in love with the place - has been here ever since.
+In 1956, following two years in National Service, he was offered a position as an Assistant Lecturer at the University of Edinburgh.

 He rose to the rank of Professor of Natural History in 1971, a position he retained until retirement in 1997.
-During the past four decades he has inspired many undergraduates with his enthusiasm and passion for his subject.
+A great teacher and communicator, he inspired many undergraduates with his enthusiasm and passion for his subject.

-Most recently he could be heard on Radio 4 series such as The Sounds of Life, which attempted to recreate the first sounds heard on earth and explored natural sounds ranging from the seabed to the jungle, and The Rules of Life, which attempts to get across the way natural selection operates at all stages of an animal’s life history.
+He could also be heard on Radio 4 series such as The Sounds of Life, which attempted to recreate the first sounds heard on earth and explored natural sounds ranging from the seabed to the jungle, and The Rules of Life, which attempted to get across the way natural selection operates at all stages of an animal’s life history.

-Recognition of Manning’s contribution to the public understanding of science came in 2003 with the Zoological Society of London Silver Medal, just one of many honours to be bestowed on him.
+Recognition of Manning’s contribution to the public understanding of science came in 2003 with the Zoological Society of London Silver Medal, just one of many honours bestowed on him.

-He is has been Chairman of the Scottish Wildlife Trust and a Trustee of the National Museums of Scotland and Project Wallacea.
+He was Chairman of the Scottish Wildlife Trust and a Trustee of the National Museums of Scotland and Project Wallacea.